gher-uliege/gher-uliege.github.io/Diva-Workshops/installation.md

 `Pkg.add("IJulia")``
 3. Then in IJulia `Pkg.update()`

 # Troubleshooting

-Depending on your current Julia setup, installing divand might ask for installation of additional packages.
-This will clearly been shown for example
+Depending on your current Julia setup, installing `DIVAnd` might ask for installation of additional packages.
+This will be explicitly shown, for example:
 ```julia
 LoadError: ArgumentError: Module Roots not found in current path.
 Run `Pkg.add("Roots")` to install the Roots package.